LiveReader/graphly-d3/README.md

 Library ontop of D3.js for creating interactive graphs.
 It uses a shape templating system to dynamically define and use differend SVG shapes.

-### Templating
+## Templating

-To easily develop new Templates there is a `temnplating` npm command.
+To easily develop new Templates there is a `templating` npm command.
 It copies and manipulates the src files to be able to run nativly in the browser (without the need of something like Vue inbetween).
 Use this command in the terminal to start this mode:

 ```bash